 For more information, visit waterhaul.co

 Peep Eyewear re-purpose vintage eye frames with new optical grade 100 per cent UVA-UVB lenses.
-We caught up with Jo Skelton from the brand to find out more.
+We caught up with Jo Skelton from this sustainable eyewear brand to find out more.

 “Peep was born from a love a vintage and a passion for quality eyewear.
 I wanted to create an eco friendly business that allowed me to be creative.
 All our frames are handpicked and selected on quality and design.
 We upcycle the old and add in new lenses and tints.
 Many of the pieces have a contemporary feel as designers today take inspiration from the past.”

 “From the outset I knew adding to the global plastic crisis was not an option.
 We try to look at every angle of our business and make it as eco-friendly and sustainable as we can.
 We changed up our glasses cleaning cloths last year to ones made from recycled PET plastic bottles.
 This year we’re also swapping our glasses cases to sustainable ones.
 It’s an ongoing work in progress, but we’re a small business so we can move quickly when we discover new greener solutions.”